fstab50/branchdiff/README.md

 ## About this repository

-* Purpose: 		Instantly know status of the current git working branch
+* Purpose: 		Access advanced git commands without code for instant visibility into the status of your working branch
 * Version:	     1.1.6
 * Repo: 		https://github.com/fstab50/branchdiff